-REQUIREMENTS FOR SATISFACTORY COMPLETION OF COURSE: Shall have satisfactorily completed 1500 clock hours and all Theory hours and Operations, required by Board of Barbering & Cosmetology, with an average grade of "C" (70%) or better.
+REQUIREMENTS FOR SATISFACTORY COMPLETION OF COURSE:

+Shall have satisfactorily completed 1000 clock hours and all Theory hours and Operations, required by Board of Barbering & Cosmetology, with an average grade of "C" (75%) or better.

+GRADUATION REQUIREMENTS:

-GRADUATION REQUIREMENTS: A student is required to complete all theory hours and practical operations described in the program of study course outline, with a minimum GPA of a "C" (70%) or better.
+A student is required to complete all theory hours and practical operations described in the program of study course outline, with a minimum GPA of a "C" (75%) or better.
 Upon completion of all hours, theory, and practical operations in their program of study, the student will be awarded a School Diploma verifying his/her graduation.
+The institution will conduct a final evaluation to make sure that the student has met the Institution 's graduation requirements.

-LICENSING REQUIREMENTS: Applicant must be 17 years of age or older and have completed the 10th grade, A Cosmetology license will be granted by the State of California only after the student has successfully completed and graduated from the Cosmetology Crossover for Barber course as described above and passed the licensing exam with an overall average of 75%.
+Applicant must be 17 years of age or older and have completed the 10th grade, A Cosmetology license will be granted by the State of California only after the student has successfully completed and graduated from the Cosmetology Crossover for Barber course as described above and passed the licensing exam with an overall average of 75%.